ericwbailey/favicon/README.md

 This is especially evident for smaller icons, where the fidelity does not scale well, or when the artboard's width does not allow for an clean, even alignment.

 The web may not be pixel-perfect, but icons are.
 Your icon is integral to recognition of your project, and the best icon your end user will see will be the one their device installs.

-:japanese_goblin: *Yes, I know that the demonstration icon doesn't exemplify this, I'm working on it!*

 ## Installation